 Fitbit is one of the best-known brands of fitness and activity trackers.
-Fitbits are reliable, well-made and most importantly of all, they are extremely accurate.
+Fitbits are reliable, well-made and most importantly of all, they are extremely accurate when it comes to fitness tracking.

 For kids, Fitbit is an accessible brand since all their products are keenly priced – and that’s great news for parents of younger kids, who might not be able to or who might not want to break the bank purchasing an activity tracker for their child or teenager.

-In this article, we will take a closer look at the top 5 Fitbits for kids this year.
+In this article, we will take a closer look at the top 5 Fitbits for kids in 2020.
+Let’s get started with the list!

 The Fitbit Zip is a simple and discreet tracker that clips onto an item of clothing and tracks activity.
 It comfortably clips onto pockets and belts and doesn’t need to be charged because it is powered by a coin-cell watch battery that’s user-replaceable.
 The battery life is rated for six months, making it a fantastic ‘setup and forget’ device.